 The most important piece of a tattoo stencil is that it sets you up to create crisp, clean lines when applied to the skin.
 The clearer the outline, the easier the tattoo is to complete without hesitation or confusion.
-Once the sketch is complete, it is time to bring the stencil to life to apply it to the subject.
+Once the sketch is complete, it is time to bring the stencil to life by applying it to the client.

 There are two top choices when it comes to a method of putting a stencil together.
 Hectograph carbon transfer paper allows you to turn your design into a stencil right away.
 Thermal Fax paper is applied and activated by heat.
 These methods allow you to create the design directly on the paper without duplicating the design.
 Both options are great for creating a solid base for the tattoo.
 It just comes down to personal preference from there.